This is the featured image of the Program a Melodic House Drum Groove by Using RitMix blog article.

 This is a screenshot of RitMix Mixer window and its channels.

-Because the tambourine appears to be too prominent, even after adjusting the volume, we will try to fit it better in the overall mix with the built-in EQ.
+Because the tambourine appears too prominent, we will try to fit it better in the overall mix with the built-in EQ, even after adjusting the volume.

-Aside from this, there are numerous other tools that can be used to alter the tone of individual sounds.
+Aside from this, numerous other tools can be used to alter the tone of individual sounds.
 We could use the humanizer to randomize the panning of the tambourine or add a beat crusher effect.
-Let’s hear how the tambourine sounds before and after processing.
+Let's hear how the tambourine sounds before and after processing.

 This is a screenshot of RitMix Edit Window and its parameters.